18 Best User Acceptance Testing (UAT) Tools in 2024

 Cons: Might have too many features and be too expensive for small teams and agencies.

-Alternatives: Maze and UserReport
+Alternatives: Maze and UserReport.

 Pricing: Tailor-made plans based on usage and the specific tools you need.